What is the Prevent Strategy?

 - Radicalisation — the process by which a person comes to support extremism and terrorism

-If you have any questions or concerns about the Prevent Strategy and what it means for your child, please do not hesitate to contact the school on 01752 337193.
+If you have any questions or concerns about the Prevent Strategy and what it means for your child, please do not hesitate to contact us.

-We also have information about how Hele's promotes British Values that can be viewed by clicking ‘School Information’ and then ‘British Values.'
+We also have information about how the school promotes British Values that can be viewed by clicking ‘School Information’ and then ‘British Values’.

 Frequently Asked Questions